 - Limited finances meant the original ceremony wasn’t what the couple truly wanted and, once in a more stable financial situation, a renewal of vows can take place.

-- A renewal of vows takes place after the couple have been through testing times and they wish to renew their vows to celebrate their new start, love, and unity for each other.
+- Renewing wedding vows takes place after the couple have been through testing times and they wish to renew their vows to celebrate their new start, love, and unity for each other.

 - The couple are Pagan, or one has a different belief or cultural background than the other partner and they wish to have a ceremony based on their beliefs which couldn’t be or weren’t acknowledged during their original ceremony.